DanChitwood/PassifloraLeaves/README.md

 There will be two papers.
 The tentative titles are:

-**Paper 1:** Morphometric analysis of Passiflora leaves I: the relationship between landmarks of the vasculature and elliptical Fourier descriptors of the blade
+**Paper 1:** Morphometric analysis of Passiflora leaves: the relationship between landmarks of the vasculature and elliptical Fourier descriptors of the blade

-**Paper 2:** Morphometric analysis of Passiflora leaves II: divergent heteroblastic trajectories underlie the disparate leaf shapes among Passiflora species
+**Paper 2:** Divergent heteroblastic trajectories underlie disparate leaf shapes among Passiflora species

 *Check back as things progress for updates!*